 Resident retention ideas that improve satisfaction and lower turnover

-Four must-read resident retention ideas that positively impact your communities
+Four must-read resident retention ideas that positively impact the resident experience at your communities

 Coming up with new resident retention ideas can be challenging.
 But if your company has a retention goal, then you know the importance of keeping your renters happy.

 In our State of Resident Experience Management Report, we revealed that 94% of property management companies have a retention goal they strive to hit.
-Unfortunately, most are falling short of their goal, especially ones who manage fewer than 1,000 units.
-By improving the resident experience at your communities, you may be able to improve your retention rates.
+Unfortunately, most are falling short of their goal, especially ones that manage fewer than 1,000 units.
+By focusing on resident experience management to improve resident satisfaction at your communities and implementing these four easy resident retention ideas, you may be able to improve your retention rates.

-Solid resident retention ideas could lower turnover costs
+Four resident retention ideas that lower turnover costs

 Focusing on new resident acquisitions is something that’s always been a priority for apartment operators.
 But working to find new residents shouldn’t outweigh your efforts to keep the residents you have.

 That’s because turnover is costly.
 If you can keep existing residents in your community, it benefits your NOI.
-And, it’s helpful to meet retention goals you may have.
+And, it’s helpful to meet the retention goals you have.

 Here’s a look at how the costs mount when you lose just a single resident.